 Bell Helicopter Textron Inc. (Bell) committed to build a new helicopter final assembly facility in Lafayette, Louisiana creating 115 new direct jobs with average salaries of \$55,000, plus benefits, by 2018.
-Bell will lease space for its assembly operation in a new 82,300-square-foot, \$26.3 million hangar facility at the Lafayette Regional Airport, which is funded by the State.
+Bell leases space for its assembly operation in a new 82,300-square-foothangar facility, budgeted for \$26.3 million, at the Lafayette Regional Airport, which is funded by the State.